PingleSlayer/ChessAnalysis/README.md

 ## Sources
 - Using stockfish as engine
 - Using python-chess library
-- Using openings from chess-openings reposotory
+- Using openings from chess-openings repository